verityj/verityj.github.io/_posts/2023-06-12-extensions.md

 -bash-3.2#
 ```

+- Restart your computer.

+## 4. Check that all is well

-- Restart your computer and check what system extensions are there.
+No shame in being paranoid, let's check what system extensions are left.

 In my example, now I see:
 ```